Paul Ladmirault: Life

 Ladmirault was born in Nantes.
 A child prodigy, he learned piano, organ and violin from an early age.
 At the age of eight, he composed a sonata for violin and piano.
 At the age of fifteen, when still a student of the Nantes High School, he wrote a three-act opera Gilles de Retz.
 It was first performed on 18 May 1893.

 He was admitted to the Paris Conservatoire to study under Gabriel Fauré, learning harmony under Antoine Taudou and counterpoint from André Gedalge.
 He orchestrated a few works by Fauré.
-Like his fellow students – Maurice Ravel, Florent Schmitt, Louis Aubert, Jean Roger-Ducasse, Georges Enesco – he had become well known before he left the Conservatory.
+Like fellow students Maurice Ravel, Florent Schmitt, Louis Aubert, Jean Roger-Ducasse and Georges Enesco, he had become well known before he left the Conservatory.
 In 1903, he wrote a Breton Suite in three movements and then the Brocéliande de matin.
 These two works were orchestral extracts from his second opera Myrdhin (Merlin), an epic work which he worked on from 1902 to 1909, and continued to revise until 1921, but which has never been performed.

 He also wrote Young Cervantes for small orchestra, Valse triste and Épousailles for piano and orchestra.
 The ballet La Prêtesse de Korydwenn (The Priestess of Ceridwen) was first performed at the Paris Opéra Garnier on 17 December 1926.

 In the field of religious music, he wrote a brief mass for organ and choir and a Tantum ergo for voice, organ and orchestra.

 He also wrote articles on music in various periodicals.
 Appointed professor of harmony and counterpoint at the Nantes conservatoire, Ladmirault rarely left the Nantes region, calling himself a "homebody" who disliked to travel.

 He died in Kerbili en Kamoel, St. Nagoire, France.